 Consumer Credit: Debtor and Creditor Laws

 Credit allows people to promise to pay in the future in order to buy or borrow in the present.
 Credit is vital to our system of commerce and is used every day by businesses and consumers.
-An understanding of the laws governing consumer credit is vital to protect your own interests, whether you are the creditor, a business owner, an entrepreneur or a lending agency.
+An understanding of the laws governing consumer credit is vital to protect your own interests, regardless of whether you are the creditor, a business owner, an entrepreneur or a lending agency.
 If you have questions about debtor and creditor law, contact David, Brody & Dondershine, LLP in Reston, Virginia, today to schedule a consultation with a business attorney to discuss your situation.

 CONSUMER CREDIT LAWS